offchan42/.spacemacs.d/README.md

   sync motion on both buffers, try it and you will love it!
 - Type `SPC v` then `v` repeatedly to expand selection on the region like in [IntelliJ IDEA](https://www.jetbrains.com/idea/)'s `C-w` feature.
 - Type `fd` quickly to quit out of almost everything.
-You can exit evil insert state, evil visual state, helm mode, holy mode, iedit mode, etc.
+You can exit evil insert state, evil visual state, helm mode, holy mode, iedit mode, etc. If you are a veteran **Vim** user and have it set to `jk` then learn to change your habit because setting this key to `jk` can quit from the visual state accidentally when moving up or down a line.

   If the thing you are trying to quit out of is a **minibuffer**, just press `q` to quit it.